commsor/titanoboa/README.md

 Congratulations!
 You have just started your titanoboa server!

-You can go ahead and try to create a [sample workflow](https://github.com/mikub/titanoboa/wiki/Getting-Started-with-GUI).
+You can go ahead and try to create a [sample workflow](https://github.com/mikub/titanoboa/wiki/Getting-Started-with-GUI) or [watch our demo](https://www.titanoboa.io/demo.html).

 ### Installing server without GUI
 Download the latest release from https://github.com/mikub/titanoboa/releases/download/0.9.0/titanoboa-0.9.0.zip .